michal-niedzwiedzki/php-testing/README.md

 Server logs will be output to console where you launched the server.

 For this training session we will be working with simple model representing a triangle.
-In browser you should see a simple for for entering triangle sides length.
+In browser you should see a simple form for entering triangle sides length.
 We will expand the task using testing techniques to develop efficiently.

 Exercise 0: getting ready